 The Faraday Institution’s portfolio of research includes six projects that aim to optimise the performance of lithium ion technologies.

-Led by the University of Cambridge with eight other university and seven industry partners, this project is examining how environmental and internal battery stresses (such as high temperatures, charging and discharging rates) damage electric vehicle (EV) batteries over time.
+Led by the University of Cambridge with ten other university and seven industry partners, this project is examining how environmental and internal battery stresses (such as high temperatures, charging and discharging rates) damage electric vehicle (EV) batteries over time.
 Results will include the optimisation of battery materials and cells to extend battery life (and hence EV range), reduce battery costs, and enhance battery safety.
-With Cambridge, university partners include University College London, Newcastle University, Imperial College London, University of Manchester, University of Sheffield, University of Southampton, University of Liverpool and University of Warwick.
+With Cambridge, university partners include University College London, Newcastle University, Imperial College London, University of Manchester, University of Nottingham, University of Oxford, University of Sheffield, University of Southampton, University of Liverpool and University of Warwick.
 The project’s Principal Investigator is Professor Clare Grey of the University of Cambridge.

 Imperial College London (ICL) is leading a consortium of eight other university and 13 industry partners to equip industry and academia with new software tools to understand and predict battery performance, by connecting understanding of battery materials at the atomic level all the way up to an assembled battery pack.
 The goal is to create accurate models for use by the automotive industry to extend lifetime and performance, especially at low temperatures.
 With ICL, university partners include University of Southampton, University of Warwick, University of Oxford, Lancaster University, University of Bath, University of Portsmouth, University of Birmingham and University College London.
 The project is led by Dr Gregory Offer of ICL.

 A project led by Dr Paul Anderson of the University of Birmingham and including seven other academic institutions and 12 industrial partners is determining the ways in which spent lithium batteries can be recycled.
 With the aim to recycle 100% of the battery, the ReLiB project is looking how to reuse the batteries and their materials, to make better use of global resources, and ultimately increase the impact of batteries in improving air quality and decarbonisation.
 With Birmingham, university partners include the University of Leicester, Newcastle University, Cardiff University, University of Liverpool, Oxford Brookes University, University of Edinburgh, and the Science and Technology Facilities Council.